feature-engine/feature_engine/docs/user_guide/datetime/DatetimeFeatures.rst

 Our new dataset contains the original features plus the new variables extracted from them.

-We can find the group of features extracted by the transformer in its attribute.
+We can find the group of features extracted by the transformer in its attribute:

 .. code:: python